claret-srl/ROMANTIG/README.md

 -   A [CrateDB](https://crate.io/) database:
     -   Used as a data sink to hold time-based historical context data
     -   offers an HTTP endpoint to interpret time-based data queries
 -   A **Context Provider**: - Should be supplied by integrator, as an active OPC-UA device.
-It could be repaced with any other protocol as far as the relative IoT Agent is used instead of the [OPC-UA](https://iotagent-opcua.readthedocs.io/en/latest/) one.
+It could be replaced with any other protocol as far as the relative IoT Agent is used instead of the [OPC-UA](https://iotagent-opcua.readthedocs.io/en/latest/) one.

 Since all interactions between the elements are initiated by HTTP requests, the entities can be containerized and run from exposed ports.